 Nothing spells classic quite like a leather chopper mitt, and the Buckskin Chopper from Maine-based L.L.
 Bean is as ageless as they come.
 On the exterior, wind-resistant deerskin leather is nicely constructed with exposed seams.
 On the inside, there’s a layer of Shetland wool along with a removable and cozy wool/nylon liner.
 For a mitten style, the Chopper also is reasonably dexterous: the glove flexes quite a bit to provide decent grip around a shovel or hand rail.

 What are the downsides of the L.L.
 Bean Chopper Mitts?
 Unlike the 4-Season Give’r above, they do not have a waterproof membrane, and therefore the leather requires a wax or DWR treatment to keep moisture out.
-But it’s made to last—there’s even an extra “wing” of buckskin on the crook between the thumb and index finger for durability.
+But these mitts are made to last—there’s even an extra “wing” of buckskin on the crook between the thumb and index finger for durability.
 For a traditional look around town or for those who don’t mind chopping wood or shoveling snow in a mitten, the Buckskin Chopper is a great option for cold and dry conditions.

 See the L.L.
 Bean Buckskin Chopper Mitt